 While manufacturers design their masks for the average face shape, people who have more unique features can still find the right mask for them.
 If you have a unique face shape, consider experimenting with sizes and brands until you have a mask that can give you a quality diving experience.

 Your snorkel mask has a pretty big impact on your snorkeling experience, so it makes sense to put some time into finding the right one.
+A mask should completely cover your nose to help with equalizing pressure when needed as well.
 Learn more about finding a well-fitting snorkel mask by reading on.

 Why it is Important to Find the Right Snorkel Mask